sshruti23/mlflow_model/documentation/README.md

 - Post requests to databricks API are authenticated using PAT token .
 - Databricks Repos is set up and latest code is pulled into that.
 - Storage location considered is dbfs for the poc purpose.

+---

+### Update the branch name in file `.github/workflows/stock-prediction-training-job.yml`  for the github workflow to run.

+---